jamalmazrui/CSUNATC18docs/ReadMe.md

 ## Document Files

-For efficient accessibility, the shared documents are periodically collected and made available in the following zip archive:
+Shared documents are periodically gathered and posted as an accessible collection of slides:\
 <https://GitHub.com/JamalMazrui/CSUNATC18docs/archive/master.zip>